 Skills and Experience: With over 20 years working in the accounting profession, Stuart has a broad knowledge and understanding of the financial aspects of operating an organisation as well as being able to appraise the financial reports presented.

-Appointment to the board: Joined the governing body in March 2018.
+Appointment to the board: Joined the Governing Body as Headteacher in October 2022.

 Appointment to the board: Joined the governing body in November 2020.

 Career Experience: Kieran has been teaching for 10 years with his primary subject being History.
 He also has experience teaching RS, Geography, Maths and English.
 Of those 10 years, 4 were as Head of the History Department and 1 was as Assistant Director of learning of the EBACC faculty.
 Kieran is currently Head of Newton House at GSHS.
 Over the last two years, he has also taken up a role as a Teacher Educator, combining his teaching responsibilities alongside supporting new staff in their teaching careers.